-- Complete an application to Virginia Tech by January 15
+- Complete an application to Virginia Tech by:

-- Complete and submit the Music Admissions form or download the form to mail-in.
+- Complete and submit the Music Admissions form.

-- Two letters of recommendation should be mailed at least two weeks prior to your requested audition date via email to Michele Klawitter or to the postal address below.
+- Two letters of recommendation should be mailed at least two weeks prior to your requested audition date via email to Music Admissions.

-- Additionally, please submit a brief essay describing your involvement in music as well as your objectives and professional aspirations via email to Michele Klawitter or the postal address below.
+- Additionally, please submit a brief essay describing your involvement in music as well as your objectives and professional aspirations via email to Music Admissions.
+There is no required length for the essay.

-- Composition Majors: If you are choosing composition as your major, please send a portfolio of your most recent compositions to Michele Klawitter or to the postal address below.
+- Composition Majors: If you are choosing composition as your option, please send a portfolio of your most recent compositions to Music Admissions.

 You may also mail the forms to: